hlbaot/hlbaot/README.md

 I'm a Software Engineering student at Duy Tan University with a strong foundation in Frontend Development, skilled in modern web and mobile technologies such as React, Next.js, Vue, Swift, and Dart.
 I enjoy building responsive, high-performance, user-friendly applications with a focus on UI/UX and scalable architecture.
 I love to explore new technologies and constantly improve my skills in full-stack development.

 - 🎓 Software Engineering student at Duy Tan University (2023 - 2027)
-- 💻 Skilled in: C++, Java, C#, JavaScript, React, Next.js, Vue, Swift, Android, MySQL
+- 💻 Skilled in: C++, Java, C#, JavaScript, React, Next.js, Vue, Swift, Dart, MySQL
 - 🌱 Currently improving my full-stack and performance optimization skills
 - 💬 Ask me about React/Next.js, Vue, UI/UX, iOS and Android app development